 - Resident hunters 16 to 75 must have a hunting license, unless exempt by law.
 All non-resident hunters, regardless of age, must have a hunting license.
-Even if unarmed, any person helping hunters to take game must also be licensed unless exempt.
+Even if unarmed, any person helping hunters to take the game must also be licensed unless exempt.

-- All hunters born on or after July 1, 1957 must have passed an accredited hunter education program.
+- All hunters born on or after July 1, 1957, must have passed an accredited hunter education program.
 Those from other states are accepted in Kansas.
-For up to two years, hunters without hunter education can purchase an apprentice hunting license and legally hunt under the direct supervision of a properly-licensed adult.
+For up to two years, hunters without hunter education can purchase an apprentice hunting license and legally hunt under the direct supervision of a properly licensed adult.

-- Hunters are encouraged to do everything possible so the game they shoot does not fall on private lands where they do not have permission.
-All efforts should be made to contact the landowner to get permission to retrieve such game.
+- Hunters are encouraged to do everything possible, so the game they shoot does not fall on private lands where they do not have permission.
+All efforts should be made to contact the landowner to get permission to retrieve such a game.
 If the landowner can’t be located, hunters can access that land for the sole purpose of retrieving that animal.
 If the landowner arrives and asks the hunter to leave, the hunter must do so immediately, with or without the game.

 - Ditches of county roads are considered private property owned by the adjoining landowner in Kansas and will require permission from the adjoining landowner to be hunted.
 No part of federal or state roads or ditches may be hunted.